Stay and shop in Warm Springs!

 Warm Springs Winery

-Make good wine in our scenic country setting where locals and tourists will want to spend enjoyable time while in the historic and beautiful Warm Springs and Pine Mountain area.
-Come, enjoy the flowers, sip on some wine.
-They specialize in muscadine grape wines and seasonal fruit wines such as peach and blueberry.
-Seasonal fruit wines are available sometime in October or November.
+The Warn Springs Winery produces delicious wine in our scenic country setting where locals and tourists will want to spend enjoyable time.
+Come enjoy the flowers and sip on some wine.
+The Winery specializes in muscadine grape wines and seasonal fruit wines such as peach and blueberry.
+Seasonal fruit wines are available in October or November.

-They currently have 7 styles of muscadine wine.
-There are 3 whites, ranging in sweetness from dry to sweet.
-There is a dry red, off-dry blush, a semi-sweet rose, and a sweet red.
-All the fruit is from here and represents Georgia products 100%.
-Cost is $15 a bottle, which includes taxes.
+There are several variations of muscadine wine, including white wines ranging in sweetness from dry to sweet.
+Also featured is a dry red, off-dry blush, a semi-sweet rose, and a sweet red.
+Come experience a true taste of Georgia!

 Warm Springs National Fish Hatchery

-- The Warm Springs NFH consists of 56 acres with 40 ponds totaling 18.23 acres of water.
-The hatchery's primary area of concern is Georgia but work performed benefits species throughout the 10-state Southeast Region.
+The Warm Springs NFH consists of 56 acres with 40 ponds, totaling 18.23 acres of water.
+The hatchery's primary area of focus is Georgia but work performed here benefits species throughout the ten-state Southeast region.